PostHog/posthog.com/contents/tutorials/cohorts.md

 ![Feature flags by cohort](../images/tutorials/cohorts/feature-flags.png)

-You can create [feature flags](/docs/tutorials/feature-flags) that target specific cohorts in order to roll out features to specific user groups first, or simply to see how features perform with different cohorts.
+You can create [feature flags](/docs/tutorials/feature-flags) that target specific cohorts in order to roll out features to specific users first, or simply to see how features perform against different cohorts.

 Examples:

 - Rolling out Beta features to cohort "Beta Testers"
 - Rolling out new functionality to 50% of the cohort "Power Users"
-- Testing an improved UX on cohort "Inactive users"

 Not only are you able to roll out features by cohort, but you are also able to concretely measure the impact of each flag by cohort using Insights, which we'll go through next.

+Only cohorts based on user properties can be used for feature flags, event and action based cohorts are not supported.

 #### Insights

-Cohorts can be used on filters on all PostHog Insights, and they can also be used for breakdowns in [Trends](/docs/user-guides/trends).
+Cohorts can be used on filters on all PostHog Insights.

 Regarding business metrics, cohorts are especially useful to determine retention and conversion of different groups.
 They can help answer questions like: